Using the status bar

 Screens such as dashboards, reports, and data cubes allow you to zoom in or out.

-The canvas zoom level is normally 100 percent by default.
+The canvas zoom level is normally 100 percent but may be set up to scale automatically to fit your screen.
 A higher value for the zoom level means you are zoomed in (everything appears larger).
-To change the zoom level, type a new zoom value, use the up-down controls, or move the zoom slider.
+To change the zoom level, type in a new zoom percent value, use the up/down controls, or move the zoom slider.

-You can reset the zoom level back to 100 by double-clicking the zoom slider or by using the Reset Zoom button.
+You can reset the zoom level back to its initial level by double-clicking the zoom slider or by using the Reset Zoom button.

 2.5.
 View panel

-When zooming and scrolling is available on the screen, the view panel is a popup that indicates what part of the entire content is currently visible using a blue rectangle.
-This panel appears automatically when moving the mouse over the related zoom level controls, or can be fixed open by clicking the view panel button on the far right of the status bar.
+When zooming and scrolling is available on the screen, a view panel popup appears when moving the mouse over the zoom level controls on the right side of the status bar.

 When selecting rows or columns in a table visualization, or data points in a chart, some basic statistics of that data will appear in the status bar.

-When editing a dashboard, you can either open Data Preview and select data in the table, or switch to View in the toolbar to select data in your own visualizations.
+When editing a dashboard or other view, you can either open Data Preview and select data in its table, or switch to View in the toolbar to select data in visualizations.

 See Metric set analysis tools for more details on displaying a data summary.